These are the best places to travel this summer

 Google Maps features a last-train option when determining your best route home – embrace it.

-Tokyo has many fantastic cheap places to eat
+Enjoy Tokyo's many fantastic cheap places to eat

-Dine out on Michelin-starred ramen
+Dine out on exceptional ramen

-As of 2023, 263 restaurants in Tokyo were awarded at least one Michelin star.
+As of 2025, 170 restaurants in Tokyo were awarded at least one Michelin star.
 But perhaps surprisingly, some of the city’s highest-quality restaurants are also among its cheapest.

-Convenience store food around the world often leaves much to be desired, but quick and tasty meals are standard fare at the 7-Elevens, Family Marts, and Lawsons of Tokyo – you’ll find one on nearly every street corner.
+Convenience store food around the world often leaves much to be desired, but quick and tasty meals are standard fare at the 7-Elevens, Family Marts and Lawsons of Tokyo – you’ll find one on nearly every street corner.

-Tokyo konbini, as convenience stores are locally known, are open 24/7 making them perfect stop-offs for late-night repasts.
+Tokyo konbini, as convenience stores are locally known, are open 24/7, making them perfect stop-offs for late-night repasts.

 Watch out for cover charges in bars

-In certain nightlife areas, most notably the warren of Showa-period alleyways in Shinjuku known as Golden Gai, cover charges up to ¥1500 per head are commonplace.
+In certain nightlife areas, most notably the warren of Showa-period alleyways in Shinjuku known as Golden Gai, cover charges up to ¥1500 (US$10) per head are commonplace.

-Keep your eyes peeled for outdoor signage stating "No Cover Charge" or try asking the bartender before taking a seat.
+Keep your eyes peeled for outdoor signage stating "no cover charge" or try asking the bartender before taking a seat.

 Picnic when the weather’s on your side